Colorado : Safety by City

 If you fly into Montrose Regional Airport, you'll get a free shuttle ride from the airport to the city.
 Once you're in Telluride, you can take the Gondola (FOR FREE!) to Mountain Village.
 There's also a bus system called the Galloping Goose to take you around town (also free).
 You can't get a taxi here, and while rideshares are available, it might take a while to get one.
 All options are low-risk.
 If you choose to get a car rental in the winter, make sure it's four-wheel drive.

 No pickpockets are purse-snatchings were reported in the latest crime statistics, and the item most commonly stolen was a bike.
-On top of that, there were just 29 thefts to begin within 2020, so you should feel safe with a low rise.
+On top of that, there were just 29 thefts to begin with in 2020, so you should feel safe in this low-risk environment.

 You'll need to worry about major winter storms closing down roads, avalanches that shut down ski areas, and wildfires from spring through fall.
 There's a medium risk, especially since there's only one way in and out of Telluride.